Deep Frequency Filtering for Domain Generalization: Experiments

 \subsubsection{The Influence of the Two-branch Architecture}

-As mentioned above, we adopt the two-branch architecture proposed in \cite{chi2019fast} as the model base and apply our frequency filtering mechanism to the spectral transformer branch.
-As shown in Table \ref{table:ensemble}, the performances of \emph{FFC (only $f_g$)} and \emph{FFC ($f_l+f_g$)} are inferior to \emph{Ours (only $f_g$)} and \emph{Ours ($f_l+f_g$)} respectively, which indicates that simply frequency filtering operations in the feature space we propose can bring striking improvements of the generalization ability.
-And the performance gap between \emph{Ours ($f_l+f_g$)} and \emph \emph{Ours (only $f_g$)} demonstrates that the two-branch structure for Post-filtering Feature Restitution can restore the discriminative features that might be filtered out by \ours~in the global branch, \ieno, the $f_g$.
+As mentioned above, we adopt the two-branch architecture proposed by FFC \cite{chi2019fast} as a base architecture and apply our frequency filtering mechanism to the spectral transform branch.
+As shown in Table \ref{table:twobranch}, the performances of \emph{FFC(only $f_g$)} and \emph{FFC($f_l+f_g$)} are inferior to \emph{Ours(only $f_g$)} and \emph{Ours($f_l+f_g$)} respectively, which indicates that simply filtering frequency components of features can bring striking improvement of the generalization ability.
+And the performance gap between \emph{Ours($f_l+f_g$)} and \emph \emph{Ours(only $f_g$)} demonstrates that the two-branch structure for Post-filtering Feature Restitution can restore the globally filtered features.
+Furthermore, the complementary local filtering helps the learning of generalizable feature representation.

-\subsection{Comparison with The State-of-the-arts}
+\subsection{Comparison with the State-of-the-arts}